 The NCAA will reimburse the competing institutions for transportation and per diem expenses in accordance with the NCAA travel policies.
 The competing teams shall be responsible for their local transportation, unless otherwise allowed under NCAA policy.
-Once the championship is completed, participating institutions should submit online expense forms via the [Travel Expense System \(TES\)](#) within 30 days of the competition.
-Please note that if you host a championship, the submission of per diem and/or transportation reimbursement is in addition to the host budgeting and approval process defined above.
+Once the championship is completed, participating institutions should submit online expense forms via the [Travel Expense System \(TES\)](#) to the travel department within 30 days of the competition.
+Please note that if you host a championship, the submission of per diem and/or transportation reimbursement is a separate process and submission from completing the host budgeting and approval process defined above.